-The Group holds a portfolio of long-term variable loans and therefore is exposed to changes in fair value due to movements in market interest rates.
+The Group holds a long-term variable loan and therefore is exposed to changes in fair value due to movements in market interest rates.
 The Group manages this risk exposure by entering into pay fixed / receive floating interest rate swaps.